 There are so many options for raised beds, is there really a best one?

-Making your own with wood is the cheapest, and offers the most flexibility in sizes.
+Making your own raised bed with wood is the cheapest, and offers the most flexibility in sizes.
 If you’re going that route, make sure you know if your wood is treated or not, and if it is treated, make sure it is from after 2003.
-Previous to that date, the product used on treated wood contained chemicals that if leached into the soil were dangerous for human consumption.
+Previous to that date, the product used on treated wood contained chemicals that, if leached into the soil, were dangerous for human consumption.
 We personally decided to go with untreated wood for most of our boxes.

 If you want to make your own raised beds, you can find plans for some here.

-If you can afford cedar, it will last the longest, generally around 10-15 years, depending on your climate, before it needs to be replaced.
+If you can afford cedar, it will last the longest.
+Generally, cedar lasts around 10-15 years, depending on your climate, before it needs to be replaced.
 Regular untreated wood may need replacing in as little as 3 years, but could also last as long as 10.
 The thicker the boards and the less exposure to moisture, the longer they will last.

 Finally, metal raised beds are also a great option and extremely durable.
 I don’t really have any personal experience with them, but I know people who have them always seem to like them and I haven’t heard of any downside.

 3. Purchase Soil